coderlemon17/MyCheatSheets/Vim/vim.md

 - Basic control:
     - Open new window/buffers:
         - `new / vnew`: open new window horizontally/vertically.
-        - `e /path/file` open new buffer in current window
+        - `e /path/file` open new buffer in current window (read file)
             - you have to save current buffer first to do so.
             - won't close other buffers.
+        - `r /path/file`: just load the buffer, not link to the file (cannot save)
     - Delete buffer:
         - `bd`: delete current buffer (won't affect files in the disk)
         - `bd2`: delete buffer2